 Newfoundland and Labrador

 Newfoundland and Labrador’s takeCHARGE Residential Rebate Program is offered by NL Hydro and NL Power.
-Through this program, eligible consumers can get rebates on various energy-efficient products such as thermostats, heating appliances, energy-efficient shower heads, and more.
+Through this program, eligible consumers can get rebates on various energy-efficient products such as thermostats, heating appliances, energy-efficient showerheads, and more.
 Another program of note is the Home Energy Savings Program, which is offered by the Newfoundland and Labrador Housing Corporation.
-Eligible, low-income consumers can obtain a grant of up to $5,000 to make energy-efficient upgrades to their home.
+Eligible, low-income consumers can obtain a grant of up to $5,000 to make energy-efficient upgrades to their homes.

 Their New Home Energy Savings Program offers up to $10,000 for new homes that exceed the National Building Code for energy efficiency.